-The Borough has a higher percentage of adults without access to a vehicle than the average for England which means access to healthcare by sustainable modes is an issue of great importance.
+- 8.4 The Borough has a higher percentage of adults without access to a vehicle than the average for England which means access to healthcare by sustainable modes is an issue of great importance.
 Fortunately there is good accessibility to GPs on foot and by public transport and accessibility is on a par with similar authorities around the country.
 By their very nature there are fewer hospitals and they are more dispersed than GP surgeries and so are more difficult to access by walking or cycling so public transport has a greater role to play.
-Southend Hospital is centrally located so accessibility is generally good apart from the east of the Borough by public transport within a 30 minute window.
-There are also north south accessibility issues in the west of the Borough.

-Access opportunities to primary schools by walking or public transport are good with most children being able to access them within a reasonable time.
+Southend Hospital is centrally located so accessibility is generally good.
+There are also north / south accessibility issues in the west of the Borough. - 8.5 Access opportunities to primary schools by walking or public transport are good with most children being able to access them within a reasonable time.
 But in comparison to other similar authorities accessibility to primary schools is slightly worse in the Borough.
 Cycling can improve accessibility and it is an appropriate mode of transport for the home to school journey, if young cyclists are properly trained.
 Although there are fewer secondary schools than primary schools, accessibility by walking, cycling or public transport to them remains good.
 Access to further education is good and better than in comparator authorities, but journey time does increase as there are fewer colleges than secondary schools.
 In addition, whilst accessibility to schools is good, children do not have to attend their nearest school.
-They may choose to travel a considerable distance to a school of their choice which is not necessarily accessible by sustainable modes.
+They may choose to travel a Southend-on-Sea Local Transport Plan 3